tomtom-international/kotlin-tools/README.md

 of the `TraceEvent` data object.
 Specific `TraceEventConsumer`s (that implement the original tracer interface), cannot access the context while processing events.

-### Adding threadlocal diagnostic context to trace events
+### Adding thread-local, or MDC-style diagnostic, context to trace events

-The `context` mechanism described above is specifically for differentiating between multiple tracers.
-But sometimes it's useful to be able to retrieve more dynamic information from a trace event that perhaps wasn't even available at the location where the event was generated, but at an earlier time.
+Sometimes it's useful to be able to retrieve more dynamic information from a trace event that perhaps wasn't even available at the location where the event was generated, but at an earlier time.
 This effectively allows the developer to create much richer events than are normally possible.

 Java logging introduced MDC, mapped diagnostic context, for that.
-This allowed Java users to add threadlocal data that was added to log lines.
-The `tracevents` module allows something similar with the `TraceDiagnosticContext` feature.
+This allowed Java users to add thread-local data that was added to log lines.
+The `tracevents` module allows something similar with the `TraceThreadLocalContext` feature.

 Here's an example of storing additional context in trace events.

 ```
-TraceDiagnosticContext.put("currentRequest", myRequest)
+TraceThreadLocalContext.put("currentRequest", myRequest)
 ```

-This would add a map called `traceDiagnosticContext` to the event with value `{"currentRequest": "myRequest"}` to each trace event generated from the same thread as this call to `put` was on.
+This would add a map called `traceThreadLocalContext` to the event with value `{"currentRequest": "myRequest"}` to each trace event generated from the same thread as this call to `put` was on.

-The map `traceDiagnosticContext` is available for `GenericTraceEventConsumer`s only and it is `null` when no threadlocal data was stored, or a non-empty map when data was stored.
+The map `traceThreadLocalContext` is available for `GenericTraceEventConsumer`s only and it is `null` when no thread-local data was stored, or a non-empty map when data was stored.

 This is particularly useful for adding information that isn't necessarily available at the location where the trace event is generated.
 Without this feature, such events would require more parameters, just for the sake